JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 Puddle Knights a few games up might have surprised you, since it's not a snake game.
 But, I included it since it is also a snake game.
 Shackle is not a snake game, and in addition to that it's also not a snake game.

 In Shackle you resemble a length-3 snake, but instead of having a head, body, and tail, you are a prisoner shackled to a ball & chain.
 Dragging the ball around behind you feels perfectly snake-like, but you are also able to walk over your chain and push the ball, a lurid subterfuge!
-The goal in each level is to reach the exit, and doing so will require activating colored sensors to raise or lower walls - a familiar idea.
+The goal in each level is to reach the exit, and doing so will require activating colored sensors to raise or lower walls - a familiar idea in non-snake puzzle games.
 Its combination with the novel ball & chain movement works exceptionally well, revealing both fun ideas and marvelous puzzles.
-It starts off leisurely and ends with great suffering (and pleasure).
+It starts off gently and ends with some wonderfully devious puzzles.

 ![shackle](https://joelthefox.github.io/img/Shackle.png)